ABOUT US

 In September 2018, Campaign for Uyghurs founder Rushan Abbas spoke at a panel hosted by the Hudson Institute about the mass detention of Uyghurs in their homeland.
 Six days after the event, Abbas’s sister, Dr. Gulshan Abbas, was taken from her home in Urumchi as retaliation for Abbas speaking out.
 Since then, she has become a full-time activist, and Campaign for Uyghurs has worked tirelessly to to raise awareness of the Uyghur genocide and mobilize action.
 CFU was instrumental in advocating for and the passage of the Uyghur Human Rights Policy Act and the Uyghur Forced Labor Prevention Act.
 CFU was also the founder of the Uyghur Caucus in the US Congress to further Uyghur issues.

-In February 2025, CFU was again nominated for a Nobel Peace Prize by Representatives John Moolenaar, Chairman of the House Select Committee on the Chinese Communist Party, and Raja Krishnamoorthi, Ranking Member of the same committee, in recognition of our continued efforts to advocate for justice and human rights for the Uyghur people.
+Campaign for Uyghurs has been nominated for the Nobel Peace Prize twice—first in February 2022 by US House Representatives Tom Suozzi and Chris Smith, who co-chair the Uyghur Caucus, and again in February 2025 by Representatives John Moolenaar, Chairman of the House Select Committee on the Chinese Communist Party, and Raja Krishnamoorthi, Ranking Member of the same committee, in recognition of CFU’s continued efforts to advocate for justice and human rights for the Uyghur people.

 We aim to create a world where every person feels the responsibility to counter genocide.